s-macke/Interplanetary-Postal-Service/README.md

 # Technical Description

 Fluid dynamics in a game, that was the goal.
 Not just a fake one.
 I wanted it real.
 Solving the real equations.
-So far I have only encountered two games with real fluid dynamics.
-[Plasma Pong](https://en.wikipedia.org/wiki/Plasma_Pong) and [Pixeljunk Shooter](https://en.wikipedia.org/wiki/PixelJunk_Shooter)
+So far I have only encountered two games with real fluid dynamics (see below).

 Especially the last one is great and had motivated me for this game.
 Then the decision for a game type was easy.
 I chose a game from my distant path: Lunar Lander.
 The game type fits perfectly.